 AYUSH-Isha Baseline Survey – Some Observations of an Isha Resident

-On October 26, 2010, I was in the orientation program for doing a baseline survey was conducted at the Sannidhi in Namakkal.
+On October 26, 2010, I was in the orientation program for doing a baseline survey being conducted at the Sannidhi in Namakkal.
 Dr.Krishnamurthy introduced the project – AYUSH-Isha – to the entire group.
 Mr. Johnson of Swasti Group, Madurai explained the household survey questionnaire.

 Upon conclusion of the training program, we left for Kolli Hills that night.